 All barriers to healing, most notably the ego, must be dropped.
 Only the truth, your own truth, must remain so that nothing gets in the way of healing.

 If you battle with this, try and find one aspect of yourself you know to be true without a doubt, and hold onto that.

-We must be open about ourselves and willing to accept the roles that conditioning, past choices, and ego have played in the development of the addiction.
+You must be open about yourself and willing to accept the roles that conditioning, past choices, and ego have played in the development of the addiction.

-Only then can we be become open to healing.
+Only then can you become open to healing.

 She calls this the Way of the Visionary.

 4. Be Open To, and Detached from the Outcome

 Let the healing process unfold without interference.
 It’s essential to be open to the outcome, but don’t be attached to a certain outcome, because it may not be what you need.

 It’s easy to think that you want to become this or that when you have recovered from your ordeal or addiction.
 However, sometimes you may have false or inaccurate impressions of who you are and who you wish to become.

 Being attached to a certain outcome may just land you in the same situation that led to the addiction in the first place.